 In manufacturing companies, the audit process is nearly identical to the audit of any other business.
 However, the audit process in manufacturing companies revolves around inventory balances.
 Here are four easy steps to conducting an audit in a manufacturing company.

 During the initial stage of the audit process, auditors must observe and physically calculate the company’s inventory.
-This procedure is required to avoid accounting frauds caused by falsification of inventory records.
+Therefore, the company need to perform this procedure to avoid accounting fraud arising from falsifying inventory records.

 Often, when auditors observe the inventory, they will use techniques referred to as “floor-to-sheet” and “sheet-to-floor”.
 Floor-to-sheet is a technique used when the auditor selects items from the warehouse and ensures that all the items selected are included in the record, and sheet-to-floor is when the auditor selects items that have been recorded and ensures that they are physically in the warehouse.

 In general, inventory costs are included in the financial statements are lower than the actual costs.
-The price testing is carried out to verify the costs incurred by the company for materials, labor, and operating costs involved in the production process and inventory management.
+The price testing is company carry to verify the costs incurred for materials, labor, and operating costs involved in the production process and inventory management.

 To conduct the price testing, the auditor must select items from the company’s inventory and then verify (through analysis of original documentation such as invoices) that the costs are accurately recorded in the company’s financial statements.

 To ensure financial statement accuracy, manufacturers need to consider using accounting software.
 It helps eliminate errors in financial calculations, e.g. double counting.
-With an automated accounting system, inventory carrying costs can be monitored and controlled more easily.
+With an automated accounting system, you can monitor and control your inventory holding costs more efficiently.